 Everything Begins with Carbon

-You may fail to notice hexagon in yourself, but you need to remember that there are several billions of them in our body than you can ever imagine.
+You may fail to notice hexagon in yourself, but you should know that there are more of them in your body than you can ever imagine.
 It all comes down to the element that is present throughout our body - Carbon.

 “Chemistry dissolves the goddess in the alembic, Venus, the white queen, the universal matrix, Down to the molecular hexagons and carbon-chains.” - Kathleen Jessie Raine